-Located in the first floor Hinton Center lobby (between Dillon 1 and 2) stop by and get your caffeine buzz, indulge in a salad or baked goodies, and enjoy wireless internet access.
+Located in the first floor Hinton Center lobby (between Dillon 1 and 2).
+Stop by and grab a drink, snack or candy bar between classes.
+We also offer fresh grab-n-go salads, sandwiches, fruit cups, and sushi.
 Accepts cash, credit cards and declining balance dollars.